Healthdirect Free Australian health advice you can count on.

 What is an oncologist?

-An oncologist is a specialist doctor who has training to identify, diagnose and treat people with cancer.
+An oncologist is a specialist doctor who has training to diagnose and treat cancer.
+Oncologists diagnose and treat different types of cancer in different parts of the body.

-There are 3 main types of oncologists.
+There are different types of oncologists:

 These different types of oncologists often work together as a team to diagnose, treat and care for people with cancer.

-Other oncologists specialise in areas of the body, such as parts of the digestive system.
-Some specialise in certain types of cancers, such as breast cancer or skin cancers.
+Oncologists can specialise in certain types of cancers, such as breast cancer or skin cancers.
+Some oncologists work mainly with children (paediatric oncologists).

 When do I see an oncologist?